Slowing US inflation shifts investor focus to earnings season

 NEW YORK, April 12 (Reuters) - Inflation data showing U.S. consumer prices rising less than expected in March may have come as a relief to markets, but some investors believe it may take a strong corporate earnings season to push stocks higher decisively.

 Hopeful investors have been betting on easing inflation and a dovish pivot from the Federal Reserve in recent weeks, helping the S&P 500 .SPX stay buoyant despite recent tumult in the banking sector and worries over a possible recession in 2023.
-The index is up some 6.5% year-to-date.
+The index is up more than 7% year-to-date.

 Wednesday’s data showed consumer prices growing at a slower pace than expected last month, bolstering the argument that inflation is decelerating.
 Yet some investors believe markets may have already accounted for a mild inflation slowdown and say further gains in stocks could depend on whether upcoming corporate earnings - especially results from banks - can beat forecasts.